Ark King Solomon Academy: History

 The Rutherford School was built from 1958 to 1960, designed by the architect Leonard Manasseh, and is a Grade II* listed building.

-The primary school opened in September 2007 and the secondary school opened in September 2009.
-The school is an all-through school with pupils from 3–18 years with the primary school feeding directly into the secondary.
+The primary school opened in September 2007, and the secondary school opened in September 2009.
+The school is an all-through school with pupils ranging in age from 3 to 18, with the primary school feeding directly into the secondary.
 It has sixty pupils in each year.
-The school is partly modelled on the successful KIPP program which originated in the US.
+The school is partly modelled on the KIPP program, which originated in the US.

-The curriculum focuses on depth before breadth with a strong emphasis on English and Mathematics.

 In December 2008, Ofsted conducted a monitoring visit and rated the academy as 'outstanding'.
-In December 2009 Ofsted conducted a full inspection and rated the school outstanding.
+In December 2009, Ofsted conducted a full inspection and rated the school outstanding.

 The school is funded by the Department for Education but is operated by Ark schools, a registered charity under English law, and sponsored by parent charity Ark.

-The current headmaster of the secondary school is Max Haimendorf, a graduate of St Hugh's College, Oxford who was amongst the first cohort of the Teach First programme.
+The current headmaster of the secondary school is Max Haimendorf, a graduate of St. Hugh's College, Oxford, who was amongst the first cohort of the Teach First programme.

-In 2015, the school was rated as the best non-selective secondary school in England according to the Department for Education GCSE league tables.
+In 2015, the school was rated as the best non-selective secondary school in England according to the Department for Education's GCSE league tables.